Coloring decompositions of complete geometric graphs: Points in General Position

-That is, the set of all closed positive semiplanes defined by $\ell^j$, $j \in \Delta$, and such that the cardinality of their intersection with $X$ is at least $k$.
-Analogously, for the negative semiplanes, consider the set:
+That is, the set of all closed positive half-planes defined by $\ell^j$, $j \in \Delta$, and such that the cardinality of their intersection with $X$ is at least $k$.
+Analogously, for the negative half-planes, consider the set:

 Let $(a,b)$ be a pair of real numbers such that $0 < a,b < 1$ and $a+b=1$.
 Let

 Denote by $\ell_\theta(X; a,b) := \ell_\theta^+(X;a) \cdot \ell_\theta^-(X;b)$ the line at the same distance from each of the lines $l^+$ and $l^-$.